MicrosoftDocs/azure-devops-docs/docs/extend/test/debug-in-browser.md

 # Debug a web extension

 Modern web browsers, like Microsoft Edge and Google Chrome, include tools for debugging the JavaScript that runs on a web page.
 Usually these are referred to as the "F12 Tools", "Inspector", or "Developer Tools".
-Since your extension is loaded onto a Visual Studio Team Services page in an iframe, you can use these browser tools to debug the JavaScript portion of your extension.
+Since your extension is loaded onto a VSTS page in an iframe, you can use these browser tools to debug the JavaScript portion of your extension.
 The standard shortcut to launch the browser developer tools is F12.

 ![IE11 F12 Tools](../_shared/procedures/_img/debug-in-browser/ief12tools.png)
 *The Internet Explorer 11 F12 Tools*